 - budget ($): Sotavento Club Apartments – Adults Only

-4. Santa Ponsa, nice beach resort for family and couple
+4. Santa Ponsa, a nice beach resort for family and couple

-Stay in Santa Ponsa if you travel as families; you’re couple; your preference is alternatively adult-only accommodation.
+Stay in Santa Ponsa if you travel as families; you’re couple; you’re golf lovers;

 - luxury ($$$): Pure Salt Port Adriano – Adults Only